-The Bausch & Lomb SofLens Multi-Focal (polymacon) Visibility Tinted Contact Lens is indicated for daily wear for the correction of refractive ametropia (myopia, hyperopia, and astigmatism) and presbyopia in aphakic and/or not-aphakic persons with non-diseased eyes, exhibiting astigmatism of 2.00 diopters or less, that does not interfere with visual acuity.
-The lens provides a power range of +20.00 to -20.00 diopters with add power ranging from +1.00D to +5.00D.
+The BAUSCH & LOMB SofLens 59 (hilafilcon B) Visibility Tinted Contact Lens is indicated for the daily wear correction of refractive ametropia (myopia, hyperopia) in aphakic and/or not-aphakic persons with non-diseased eyes.
+The lens may be prescribed in spherical powers ranging from +6.00D to -9.00D.

-Replacement schedules may vary from patient to patient, and should be decided by eye care professionals in consultation with their patients.
-The lens is to be cleaned, rinsed and disinfected each time it is removed from the patient's eye and discarded after the recommended wearing period prescribed by the eye care professional.
+The lens is to be cleaned, rinsed and disinfected each time it is removed from your eye and discarded after the recommended wearing period prescribed by your eye care professional.
 The lens may be disinfected using a chemical disinfection system.